holoviz/panel/doc/tutorials/display_pn_panel.md

 ```

 :::info
-When Python objects are given as an argument to a Panel [Layout](https://panel.holoviz.org/reference/index.html#layouts) like `pn.Column`, then `pn.Column` will automatically apply `pn.panel` to the objects for you.
+When Python objects are given as an argument to a Panel [Layout](https://panel.holoviz.org/reference/index.html#layouts) like [`pn.Column`](https://panel.holoviz.org/reference/layouts/Column.html), then `pn.Column` will automatically apply `pn.panel` to the objects for you.
 :::

 Please notice that the image of the dice is very high.
-To finetune the way the objects are displayed we can use `pn.panel`.
+To finetune the way it is displayed we can use `pn.panel`.

 Run the code below